piisalie/cannot_into_computers/source/articles/2017-11-18-runtime_configuration_in_elixir.html.markdown

 ### Context

-You've started your first Elxir web application; it's functional and fast and delightful and you're ready to deploy.
+You've started your first Elixir web application; it's functional and fast and delightful and you're ready to deploy.
 The Internet suggests you [always build a release](https://elixirforum.com/t/always-use-releases/4573) for production using Distillery (they're right btw because Distillery is awesome).
-It seems to work but your environment variable configuration does not go through quite as expected.
-You return to the docs and notice this bit [outlining your problem](https://hexdocs.pm/distillery/getting-started.html#application-configuration).
+It seems to be going smoothly but your environment variable configuration does not work quite as expected.
+You return to the docs and notice this section [outlining your problem](https://hexdocs.pm/distillery/getting-started.html#application-configuration).
 It helpfully offers a few solutions:

-* Set the special`REPLACE_OS_VARS=true` and add you variable to `vm.args` (`-my_app key #{ENV_VAR}`)
+* Set the special `REPLACE_OS_VARS=true` and add you variable to `vm.args`: `-my_app key #{ENV_VAR}`
 * Use a library ([Conform](https://github.com/bitwalker/conform), [Flasked](https://github.com/asaaki/flasked), etc)

 Both options are great solutions.
-However, you've already spent time learning and addding one additional tool (Distiller) in order to build a release.
-Maybe it's a side project, or a small tool for work, and adding an industrial grade library or learning what a `vm.args` file is seems out of reach.
+However, you've already spent time learning and adding one additional tool (Distillery) in order to build a release.
+If it's a side project, or a small tool for work adding an industrial grade library or taking time to learn what a `vm.args` file is seems out of reach.
 These feelings are valid; you just want it to work.
 If this sounds familiar then you're in the right place.

 ### Solution

-Alternatively, it is possible to use the Application `start` callbacks to load environment variables into the [Application config](https://hexdocs.pm/elixir/Application.html#module-application-environment).
+Good news!
+It is possible to use the Application `start` function to load environment variables into the [Application config](https://hexdocs.pm/elixir/Application.html#module-application-environment).
 IMPORTANT CAVEAT FROM THAT DOCUMENTATION:

 > Keep in mind that each application is responsible for its environment.
 Do not use the functions in this module for directly accessing or modifying the environment of other applications (as it may lead to inconsistent data in the application environment).